xttrust/Tech-Master-Quiz/README.md

 ### Fonts

 While choosing the fonts for website I have searched on Google for the best fonts to use in 2023.
 And so I've integrated [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a typeface that complements the website's aesthetic.
 For the main text, I've opted for [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mon "Montserrat font").
-To distinguesh the headers from the rest of the font I have selected [Roboto](https://fonts.google.com/specimen/Roboto?query=mon "Roboto font")
+To distinguish the headers from the rest of the font I have selected [Roboto](https://fonts.google.com/specimen/Roboto?query=mon "Roboto font")

 ### Icons